 I ponder, do we over complicate things?
 I have proposed in a recent blog that the Biopsychosocial model is misunderstood and when you look at the human condition and suffering from a ‘whole-istic” view, you see that humans are more like a complex ecosystem where the individual parts interact, no longer possessing the qualities of individual players, but produce a new functioning, often complex, whole.

-When we talk about causation, and dispositions, do we make a basic error in assumption, that we can identify the players (in this case dispositions) and their assumed causal role, that we miss sight of the fact that the multiple dispositions we identify may be selected based on our biased external view and our assumptions of the role they may play in causality of the persons current presentation.
+When we talk about causation, and dispositions, do we make a basic error in assumption, that we can identify the players (in this case dispositions) and their assumed causal role.
+Do we miss sight of the fact that the multiple dispositions we identify, may be selected based on our biased external view, and our assumptions of the role they may play in causality of the persons’ current presentation.

 I am trying to get my head around mutual manifestation partners , the phrase is attractive to me and I ponder that in a person who is suffering and we try to identify the dispositional properties that may be part of the causation, we make assumptions that all of the players are having an active role?